ethliup/SelfDeblur/reblur_package/README.md

 im_blur, mask = flow_blurrer(im_sharp, flow)
 ```

+#### Acknowledgement
-If you find this implementation useful in your work, please acknowledge it appropriately and cite the paper:
+If you find this implementation useful for your work, please acknowledge it appropriately and cite the paper:
 ```
 @article{LiuRAS2020,
   author = {Peidong Liu and Joel Janai and Marc Pollefeys and Torsten Sattler and Andreas Geiger},